It’s Pop-Up Makeke’s 12 Days of Christmas Giveaway!

-It’s day number five of Pop-Up Makeke’s 12 Days of Christmas Giveaway with a His N’ Hers Wallets from Hawaii’s Finest.
+It’s day number four of Pop-Up Makeke’s 12 Days of Christmas Giveaway with an “Aloha Served Here” cutting board from Kaimana Creations.

-The bi-fold men’s wallet is made of canvas with Hawaii’s Finest Logo embellishments.
-The patent leather wallet in green has metal logo embellishments with a zippered coin section inside, multiple card holders and three sections inside.

-Pop-Up Makeke is giving away these Hawaii’s Finest wallets to one of our lucky viewers.
+Pop-Up Makeke is giving away this special gift to one of our lucky viewers.
 All you have to do is visit our contest page khon2.com/community/contests, submit a viewer picture of the day, and enter to win this fun gift pack from Santa and Pop-Up Makeke.

 For your last-minute Christmas gifts, make sure to visit Pop-Up Makeke’s store located in Pearlridge Center Mauka near center court to shop from hundreds of their local vendors.